zellwk/zellwk.com/src/posts/2018-11-14-older-browsers.md

 2. What level of support are you giving?
 3. It is worth the resources you've allocated?

 In the following two articles, we'll look at supporting CSS and JavaScript features in older browsers.
 We'll also talk about what level of support you should provide.

 [1]: /blog/older-browsers-css
-[2]:	/blog/older-browsers-js "Supporting older browsers—Part 3: JS"
+[2]: /blog/older-browsers-js 'Supporting older browsers—Part 3: JS'